xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

 3. Update the data file.

-    In the opened data file, we can see the file contains incorrect test data.
+    In the opened data file, we can see the file contains the incorrect test data.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-and-analyze-test-suite-reports/KS-Incorrect-Data-File.png" width=70% alt="Incorrect Test Data">

     We then update the data file with the correct test data.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-and-analyze-test-suite-reports/KS-Correct-Data-File.png" width=70% alt="Corrected Test Data">

-    > To learn more about Test Data management, refer to this guide: [Manage Test Data](https://docs.katalon.com/katalon-studio/docs/manage-test-data.html).

 4. Run the Test Suite and verify the results in the new Test Report.